About this Study Group

 The ASG also provides subject matter expertise and research support to the Navy, Combatant and Component Commanders and other DoD agencies.
 It also actively supports the college’s and United States Africa Command regional engagement and security cooperation activities in theater.
 The primary day-to-day mission of the ASG is the development and execution of an elective program focusing on African culture and history, military history and contemporary security and politics.

 Additionally, Rhode Island has deep connections to Africa, from colonial times as a node in the triangular trade to a home for immigrants and refugees today, making Newport an ideal place to be engaged in African studies.
-RI and southeastern New England have vibrant African communities hailing from places including the Cape Verde Islands, Azores, Somalia, and Nigeria.
-RI and southeastern New England also boast one of the highest concentrations of colleges and universities in the United States.
-Within a short drive of Newport, students will be able to enrich their education experience through access to African communities, cultural events, restaurants as well as a host of Africa-related academic activities.
+Rhode Island and southeastern New England have vibrant African communities hailing from places including the Cape Verde Islands, Azores, Somalia, and Nigeria.

 Please Note: The College of Distance Education offers online versions of these courses accessible to officers of all services on a global basis.

 Only NWC community members can elect to join several groups with the approval of the individual program director.
 Please note, this group is not open to the general public.

 To request more information or to sign up for the Africa Studies Group, please email Dr. Singh at Africa.Studies@usnwc.edu.